scottjehl/picturefill/README.md

 * Each `div[data-src]` element must have a `data-src` attribute specifying the image path.
 * It's generally a good idea to include one source element with no `media` qualifier, so it'll apply everywhere.
 * Each `data-src` element can have an optional `media` attribute to make it apply in different media settings.
 Both media types and queries can be used, like any `media` attribute, but support for media queries depends on the browser (unsupporting browsers fail silently).
+* The `data-media` attribute supports compound media queries, allowing for very specific behaviors to emerge.
+For example, a `data-media="(min-width: 400px) and (webkit-min-device-pixel-ratio: 2.0)` attribute can be used to serve a standard definition image with a high resolution image.
 * The `matchMedia` polyfill (included in `/external`) is necessary to support the `media` attribute across browsers, even in browsers that support media queries, although it is becoming more widely supported in new browsers.
 * The `noscript` element wraps the fallback image for non-JavaScript environments, and including this wrapper prevents browsers from fetching the fallback image during page load (causing unnecessary overhead).
 Generally, it's a good idea to reference a small image here, as it's likely to be loaded in older/underpowered mobile devices.